Ascentrade/frontend/README.md

 ## Build

-Simply donwload this repository and install all dependencies.
+Simply download this repository and install all dependencies.

 ```bash
 npm install